 Examination result notifications include the recommendations of the examiners and Chair of the examination.
 If revisions are required, a timeline for their completion is described.
-Revisions must be endorsed by the Thesis Supervisor (but may also require endorsement by the internal or external examiner may also be required as described in the notification).
+Revisions must be endorsed by the Thesis Supervisor (but endorsement by the internal or external examiner may also be required as described in the notification).
 Once revisions have been endorsed, the student’s progression to thesis research is ratified at the next available meeting of the Curriculum and Examinations Committee.

 6. The OIST PhD Thesis

 The PhD degree is conferred by the University in recognition of completion by the student of original research that makes a significant contribution to scientific knowledge.
 The degree is not awarded for completion of certain courses or a fixed period of enrollment, or for directed work as a technician.
 The work for the degree consists of original research and systematic studies that advance knowledge, conducted by the student with an appropriate degree of independence.
 In addition, the candidate must demonstrate the ability to communicate the results of their research and scholarship effectively in both oral and written English.
 The student must present their work in a thesis and defend it in an oral examination.
 A student may not submit for examination work that has been included in a thesis or dissertation that has been previously submitted towards a degree qualification.

 6.1 Thesis Requirements